Travelxp

-Travelxp is a global travel media-tech company established in 2011.
-Its marquee pay television channel, Travelxp, showcases travel content.
+Travelxp HD is a pay television channel in India, It airs travel shows.
+The channel is owned by Celebrities Management (Pvt) Ltd. Its primary language is English, viewers can switch to a number of other languages.

 Background

-Travelxp started as a pay television channel in India and aired its first show, Xplore Austria, in 2008.
+TravelXP started as a pay television channel in India and aired its first show, Xplore Austria, in 2008.

-Travelxp is distributed in DTH, cable, IPTV, OTT and FAST platforms as a linear 24-hour television service.
+TravelXP is distributed in DTH, cable, IPTV, OTT and FAST platforms as a linear 24-hour television service.
 It has also licensed its content to various airlines for inflight entertainment in the past.
 Travelxp HD was amongst the first HD channels in India.
-In 2016, Travelxp became the first channel with 4K HDR content in the travel niche.
+In 2016, TravelXP became the first channel with 4K HDR content in the travel niche.
 Backpack was their first show to be shot in 4K definition, back in 2015.

 Broadcasting

-Travelxp offers both high definition and standard definition feeds.
-Travelxp has 8 feeds under its name globally, with 3 channels live in India: travelxp India (SD), travelxp Tamil (SD), and travelxp HD.
+TravelXP offers both high definition and standard definition feeds.
+Travelxp has 8 feeds under its name globally, with 3 channels live in India: Travelxp India (SD), Travelxp Tamil (SD), and Travelxp (HD).

-The channel travelxp HD Europe was launched back in August 2016 in Germany, and later in other countries including Hungary and Poland. travelxp UK covers England, Northern Ireland, Scotland and Wales.
-Travelxp primarily telecasts in India in English, Hindi and Bengali, and it also has a Tamil subsidiary channel, travelxp Tamil. travelxp HD also provides its content in German and Portuguese and provides subtitles in English, German, Czech, Slovenian, Serbian, Croatian and Bulgarian.
+The channel TravelXP HD Europe was launched back in August 2016 in Germany and later in other countries including Hungary and Poland.
+Travelxp UK covers England, Northern Ireland, Scotland and Wales.
+Travelxp primarily telecasts in India in English, Hindi and Bengali, and it also has a Tamil subsidiary channel, Travelxp Tamil.
+TravelXP HD also provides its content in German and Portuguese and provides subtitles in English, German, Czech, Slovenian, Serbian, Croatian and Bulgarian.